bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ```

 I'm using this method just to see how well the Numba-JIT version compares to the
 Rust-based version.
-The results are quite pleasing since the Rust-based
+The results are quite pleasing since the Rust-based version
-versiontakes 2.566 seconds vs the 2.998 seconds the the JIT version took:
+takes 2.566 seconds vs the 2.998 seconds the the JIT version took:

 ![chart](/assets/images/duckdb_numba_udfs/vec_numba_rust.svg)

 Now, I do enjoying using Rust every now and then but for quick development,
 Numba does provide some bang for our buck.
-If there are some concerns about
+If there are concerns about having to
-having to bundle the entirety of Numba as a dependency for other users, Numba
+bundle the entirety of Numba as a dependency for other users, Numba can also AOT
-can also AOT compile the function into a distributable module and be kept as a
+compile the function into a distributable module and be kept as a
-development or build-time dependency.
+development/build-time dependency.

 ## SQL Functions